Discover what attendees want to talk about with Post It!

 Resources

 Make sure that you have sufficient pens available.
-Fine tip marker pens are best.
+Fine-tip marker pens are best.

 How a presenter can use Post It! to learn what attendees want to talk about

 Before the session begins, give each participant a single sticky note and a pen.
-Ask the audience to write down the one topic they would like explored or question they would like answered during the session.
+Ask the audience to write down the one topic they would like explored or one question they would like answered during the session.
 Give everyone a couple of minutes to write their response and collect the notes as they are completed.
 As you collect the notes, browse their contents and mentally categorize their contents into broad themes.
-For example, some attendees ask specific questions, some may want an overview of your topic, and some may want you to cover one particular aspect.
-Once all the notes have been collected, briefly read each note out loud and add it to a cluster of similar notes on the wall next to you.
-You may find a note that is unique and needs to be placed by itself.
+For example, some:

-Once all the notes have been stuck on the wall, it should be clear to both you and your audience what the group is interested in.
+Once all the notes are on the wall, it should be clear to both you and your audience what the group is interested in.
 Don’t feel obliged to cover everything mentioned.
 Instead, use the notes to make a plan of how you will spend your time with the group.
 Describe your plan briefly, and apologize for topics that you’re not able to cover in the time available.
 Even if you don’t cover everything requested, your audience will have the information to understand why you made the choices you did.
 If you’re going to be available after the session is over, you can invite attendees to meet with you to talk more.

 How you can use Post It! to make public the interests and questions of a group